Statistics expertise for medical and healthcare research

 Meet the CSM team and get in touch if you would like to collaborate on research projects or clinical trials and studies.

 This course covers everything you need to plan for publication and write up your health-related research study.
-Experience two intense days of learning, with group work, discussion, and practical writing exercises to reinforce learning at the Botnar Research Centre.
-Find out more.
+Experience four half-days of learning, with group work, discussion, and practical writing exercises to reinforce learning, all live online.

 Transparent Reporting of a multivariable prediction model for Individual Prognosis Or Diagnosis (TRIPOD).